dkuznetsov/help-ukraine/README.md

 ### Blood Agents

 [Blood Agents](https://t.co/YeSSktWhJK): It is an NGO that promotes regular, conscious and gratuitous blood donations.
 They have encouraged people to donate blood over 5,000 times over the past six years.
+[Patreon](https://www.patreon.com/BloodAgents) of the initiative.

 ### Donor UA